Pallavi-kr6/Pallavi-kr6/README.md

-# 👋 Hi, I’m Pallavi Singh
+# 👋 Hi, I’m Pallavi

 💡 I’m passionate about **exploring new things** and building projects that make an impact.
 🌱 Currently learning **MERN Stack Development**.